felixblochwitz/nvim/README.md

 - [ ] rebuild theme picker from nvchad
 - [ ] see if I can improve the snippets a bit
 - [ ] different tab size depending on file type and what my formatter for that file wants
+- [ ] Think about if it would make sense to create a global var that can be used to set some stuff
+      throughout the whole Config
+- [ ] add functionality to toggle transparency
+- [ ] Only use spaces for indents